annaprotasio/TE_tools_avp25/TE_annotation.md

 ## 5. Generate valid GFF with final annotation

 In order to obtain an annotation file that can be used in standard counting algorithms such as `featureCounts` or `htseq-counts`, it is necessary to produce a GFF.
 This can be done with `https://github.com/annaprotasio/TE_tools_avp25/blob/master/onecode-2-GFF.pl`.
-This script takes all the *elem\_sorted.csv, combines them, re-defined solo_LTRs so they can be treated separatelly, filters for a user-defined minimum percentage reference (percentage - length - that the feature has with respect to the reference) and puts results in a user-defined file.
+This script takes all the *elem\_sorted.csv, combines them, re-defined solo_LTRs so they can be treated separatelly, filters for a user-defined minimum percentage reference (percentage - length - that the feature has with respect to the reference) and puts results in a user-defined file name.

 Example run:
 ```